FederatedHPA scales with custom metrics

 After 1 minute, the load testing tool will be stopped, then you can see the workload is scaled down across clusters.

-$ karmadactl get pods -l app=sample-app
+$ karmadactl get pods --operation-scope members -l app=sample-app

 NAME CLUSTER READY STATUS RESTARTS AGE